So, you’ve made your resort reservations and booked your flights. Now, how will you get from the airport to your resort?

 This free service is one of the benefits of staying onsite, but whether it is the best option for you and your family depends on a few things.

 Check out the information below for all the details on how it works (and whether or not we recommend it).

-The complimentary shuttle service that transports Disney Resort hotel guests to and from the Orlando International Airport will no longer offer service beginning with arrivals Jan.
+The complimentary shuttle service that transports Disney Resort hotel guests to and from the Orlando International Airport no longer offers service beginning with arrivals Jan.
 1, 2022.